My name is Hanneke (pronounced 'Hahn-nuk-kah').

 Should you value it: I also have a pile of diplomas and certificates - including a PhD.

-During a process with a really cool career coach, I found that a title that really suits me is 'connection guide'.
+During a process with a really cool career coach, I found that a title that really suits me is 'relationship path guide'.

-I light up when people connect with themselves, others, and the world around us.
+I light up when people want to connect with themselves, others, and the world around us.

 And: I know how to get them there.